RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-guidelines/theme.md

 ## Future Considerations

 While not enabled by default at this time, light and dark themes can be swapped at runtime.
 For situations where lighting conditions can vary considerably, consider enabling runtime theme switching.
-A user-definable toggle in the application settings, an ambient light sensor or respecting OS level dark/light theme settings are all viable options.
+A user-definable switch in the application settings, an ambient light sensor, or respecting OS level dark/light theme settings are all viable options.

 ## Implementation